"""Frechet mean.

 )

-while sq_norm_current_tangent_mean > epsilon**2 and iteration < max_iter:
+sq_norm_current_tangent_mean > self.epsilon**2 and iteration < self.max_iter

 iteration += 1